 “Well, no one buys books from female writers.
 Are you going to go by R. Burton?
 Or R. L. Burton?”

-Lily, who had possibly read more books than me, nodded along with him.
+Lily, who had somehow read more books than me, nodded along with him.
 “Her first name should work.
 Robin can be a male or female name.
 She can go by Robin Burton.”

 Her dad huffed.
 “Guys won’t buy your books then.”

 I never thought it could be a problem.
 A name.
-A name of all things!
 Why would people hate me enough to never consider my books because of my gender?
 Do readers think that low of female writers?

 Of course, I researched it when I got home.
 The sexism was true.
-Many blog posts from female writers mentioned them being turned down by literary agents and publishing companies, because of their gender.
-Some of them never got published no matter how much they tried.
+Many personal blogs said that publishing companies turned them down because of gender.
+Some had never gotten published no matter how much they tried.
 They wrote their lives away online instead.

 The thought bewildered me.
-I never thought low of someone because of their gender before.
 I would never ‘not buy’ good food from a cook because he was male.
 I would never ‘not accept’ help from a nurse because he was male.
-Why would it matter if I wrote a book and was a female writer?
+Why would it matter if I wrote a book and was a female?

 Needless to say, the idea confused me for years.
 It wasn’t until college that I decided I wasn’t going to let sexism control me.

-If we kept feeding sexist people what they want by changing our names to bend to their rules, nothing would change.
-We would still have mostly male names on the bookshelves.
-Little girls would still pass by another male author and could get discouraged from writing herself.
+If people feed sexist people what they want by changing their names, nothing would change.
+We’d still have a dominance of male names on the bookshelves.

 No. I won’t let them control me anymore.

 So here I am, Robin LeeAnn.
-Yes, I am a female writer.
-Yes, I can be successful no matter what.
 Critique me on my writing ability.
 Not my gender.